yaretsuo/yaretsuo-monochrome-rice/README.md

 It's highly recommended to reboot the PC after the installation is complete

-Launch the nwg-look app and set the Orchis-dark in Widgets section and Papirus-Dark in Icons theme
+Launch the nwg-look app and choose the Orchis-dark in Widgets section and Papirus-Dark in Icons

 # Troubleshooting